 The net position of the Authority is summarized for the purpose of determining the overall fiscal position.
-As shown below, the Authority's assets and deferred outflows exceeded liabilities and deferred inflows by \$26,664,796 at the end of the fiscal year, of which \$22,396,124 was the investment in capital assets, leaving \$39 restricted net position for debt service and \$4,268,633 in unrestricted net position.
-The investment in capital assets decreased by \$582,094 in the current year due to the net difference of land sales and capital asset additions.
-There was very little in current year additions (\$15,330) as part of the development at Watkins Road and I-94.
+As shown below, the Authority's assets and deferred outflows exceeded liabilities and deferred inflows by \$26,614,871 at the end of the fiscal year, of which \$22,698,751 was the investment in capital assets, leaving \$1,761,331 restricted net position for capital projects and \$2,154,789 in unrestricted net position.